NAME OF COURSE:

 COURSE DESCRIPTION: This course is designed to be the equivalent to a first-semester college course in algebra-based physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; mechanical waves and sound.
 It will also introduce electric circuits.
 Additional topics may be covered as time permits.
 The course is designed primarily for students with a strong background in math and science who wish to pursue careers in science, engineering, or medicine.
 Because the material from a single semester is taught over the entire year, students will have time to engage in inquiry-based learning, learn fundamental physical principles, and develop important scientific practices and reasoning skills.
 The course will prepare students for the Advanced Placement Physics 1 exam which awards credit for 1 semester of a college level course.
 Students are strongly encouraged to take the AP Physics 1 exam.

-The AP Physics 1 test is very difficult, so I make the year’s curriculum very difficult.
+The AP Physics 1 test is very difficult, so the year’s curriculum is very difficult.
 You are going to get questions wrong, maybe a lot of questions wrong.
 If you take these instances as opportunities to learn, you will be all right.
 If you take them as unjust affronts to your intellectual self-esteem, it could be a long year.

 COURSE WEBSITE: www.kellerphysics.com.
 Course information beyond what is within this syllabus, along with Core Values and Expectations is posted on this site.